j-c-cook/CS5433BIGDATAGroup6/Group6_PA1/Group6_README_1.md

-At the very bottom of the data set (row 11,583) there exists a description of what some of the keys in the dataset mean (Note: these columns have been removed and the file has been renamed to Housing_data-Final-2.csv):
+At the very bottom of the data set (row 11,583) there exists a description of what some of the keys in the dataset mean:

 - Suburb - name of suburb